 Running Without Hurting Yourself

 While running itself doesn’t cause knee problems, training errors or “overdoing it” by doing too much too soon could leave you with a bad case of “runner’s knee.”
 And that’s why training injuries are far more common among new runners than those who have been doing it for years.
-Training injuries are in the knee about 42 percent of the time, but these can be easily prevented with some care.6 7
+Training injuries are in the

 Pick The Right Terrain To Run On